superjer/tinyc.games/README.md

 ### Maker
 A quick hack to make Zel into a 2D platformer.
 Very rough around the edges.

+### Valet
+A game about parking cars with bad or no brakes!
+Steer each runaway car to a stop before it drives off the lot.

 ## How do I run this?

 Anything that supports CMake should work.
 But here are some suggestions for various platforms: